MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/2-create-aks-cluster.md

 When you create a new AKS cluster, you have several different items of information that you need to configure.
 Each item impacts the final configuration of your cluster.

+### Node Pools

+AKS requires you to create *node pools* to group nodes in your cluster.
+When you create a node pool, you have to specify the VM size to use for each node in the node pool.
+Node pools use VM scale sets as the underlying infrastructure to allow the cluster to scale the number of nodes in a node pool when needed.
+New nodes created in the node pool, will always be the same size as you specified when creating the node pool.

 ### Node Count

 The node count is the number of nodes your cluster will have in a node pool.
 Nodes are Azure virtual machines (VMs), and you can change their size and count to match your usage pattern.

 You can change this later in the cluster's configuration panel.
 It's also a best practice to keep this number as low as possible to avoid unnecessary costs and unused compute power.

-[//]: # (Maybe you want to talk about node pools 1st?
-Your opening sentence can then read: "The node count is the number of worker nodes your cluster will have in a node pool".)

-### Node Pools

-AKS requires you to create *node pools* to group nodes in your cluster.
-When you create a node pool, you have to specify the VM size to use for each node in the node pool.
-Node pools use VM scale sets as the underlying infrastructure to allow the cluster to scale the number of nodes in a node pool when needed.
-New nodes created in the node pool, will always be the same size as you specified when creating the node pool.

-[//]: # (Do we need to talk about node affinity?
-If so, then we'll need to define it with more detail.
-For example, you'll need to mention multiple node pools and highlight this in the exercises.)

 ### Automatic Routing